CodeIgniter+Smarty - Perfect Together

 Step 4) Install the code from this site

-The main class (I know I am using the CI_ prefix instead of the MY_ prefix but no class called Smarty exists in CodeIgniter) is called CI_Smarty and can be added to the autoload config array as 'smarty'.
-It is a similar implementation to other ones out there.
+The main class is called Smartie and should be added to the autoload config array as 'smartie'=>'smarty'.
+This allows you to access the library as "smarty" without having a class name collision.
 By extending the main Smarty class as a CodeIgniter library, you have access to all of the Smarty API calls.
 I added an extra function called smarty->view() as a convenience function which behaves as the parser->parse() functon from CodeIgniter's templating system.
 Further down I list Smarty plugins that bridge the gap between Smarty and the CodeIgniter libraries for those times you need access in the template.
 The ones I have included do not break the MVC paradigm, but rather make it easier to access language file data, validation errors, etc. instead of trying to stuff everything into the $data array before calling your template.

-Here is the main Smarty library class:
+Here is the main Smartie library class:

 <?php if (!defined('BASEPATH')) exit('No direct script access allowed');